mhdirkse/docker4ibis/README.md

 It is assumed you already have Docker Desktop installed and running on your computer (for OSX or Windows) or have the docker and docker-compose commands available on your system.

-Basically all you have to do is to clone this project from within the same folder that contains your Ibis project folder(s) (or clone to an empty folder to start from scratch):
+Basically all you have to do is to clone this project from within the same folder that contains your Ibis project folder(s) (or clone to an empty folder to start from scratch), copy the desired **version** from ibissource/iaf repository found on docker hub and pass it as second argument when executing the command to start Ibis4DockerExample:

 ```
 projects> git clone https://github.com/ibissource/docker4ibis